 Every MBA student takes core classes for the first one and a half semesters; for the last two and a half semesters, students take electives of their choice.
 Significant support for succeeding in the core classes of finance, accounting, marketing, human resources, leadership, operations, strategy, and ethics is available through your core teammates, professors, teaching assistants, fellow students, and many other avenues.
 Support for recruiting also exists through our unique Sherpa program and collaborative culture in the BYU Marriott MBA program.

 Can I take the GRE or GMAT?
 What if I’m not sure I’ll ace the GMAT?

-The BYU MBA accepts either the GRE or GMAT, although the GMAT is preferred.
+The BYU Marriott MBA program accepts either the GRE or GMAT, although the GMAT is preferred.
 The LSAT or other graduate admissions test are not sufficient alone.
 To be a competitive applicant, students should score above an 640 and we recommend you apply if you’re above 620.
 The average GMAT at BYU is 670.

 The GMAT can be daunting for many students, but it is only one step along your journey to successfully completing an MBA.
 Many students without strong math backgrounds have performed well on the GMAT due to their preparation.
 To prepare, many students take a class (online or in person), use study books, or work with a tutor.
 Taking multiple practice tests is one of the best efforts for success on the GMAT, as is having a can-do attitude and seeking support.

 Please contact us if you need assistance (financial, guidance, or other) with preparing for the GMAT.